 Best Beer: New Cleveland Palesner and their sour beers

 A short walk from other Ohio City breweries like Great Lakes Brewing Company, this location is also a must-visit.
 Originally opened in 2014, they now also boast tasting rooms in Columbus and Cincinnati.

 If you’re a fan of sours, you’ll love Platform’s creations that come from its own sour beer-making facility (Phunkenship, which now has its own tasting room on Sackett Ave.).

 In 2020, Platform opened up a new beer garden concept called The Lot, located right next to its Lorain Ave. location.
 The Lot is home to themed seating areas inside converted shipping containers and is a unique spot to grab a beer or two.

 While it’s a bit of a drive west from downtown, this brewery will not disappoint.
 They offer a food truck and snacks most days, or feel free to bring your own – like some Swenson’s burgers!
 All of it tastes great with their beers on draft.

-Notable offerings include their Pecan Brown Ale and Winter Ale in the colder months, and their Siblime and Lavender Wit in the summer.
+Notable offerings include their Pecan Brown Ale and Winter Ale in the colder months, and their Siblime and Cherry Wit in the summer.
 Relax with friends, play some board games that they provide, or try out their trivia during trivia night.

 9. Jolly Scholar Brewing Company